Umer9538/Umer9538/README.md

 ## Get in Touch

-Currently open to opportunities — particularly mobile, full-stack, and AI-leaning roles.
-Open to remote work and to relocating (New Zealand, Australia, EU).
+Currently open to opportunities in **AI safety & eval infrastructure**, **mobile engineering**, and **full-stack engineering**.
+Open to remote work and to relocating (New Zealand, Australia, EU, US).

+If you're working on the reliability, safety, or evaluation of AI systems — especially on-device — I'd love to talk.

 <p align="center">
   <a href="https://linkedin.com/in/muhammadumer2521"><img src="https://img.shields.io/badge/Connect_on_LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/></a>